Pustulose acute generalized exanthematic L27.0

 This section has been translated automatically.

-Beginning of the disease with significant impairment of the general condition; often feverish course with temperatures > 38°C.
+Onset of the disease with significant impairment of the general condition; often febrile course with temperatures > 38°C.

-Typical is the onset in the face and the large joint bends with disseminated, synchronous and relapsing laminar erythema or red swellings on which multiple, constricted, about 0.1 cm large non follicular pustules form.
-These flow together to form large pustule lakes, whereby the tender cover of pustules can be pushed away from their lower surface (Nikolski phenomenon) and lie on top like a crumpled damp cloth.
-The pustular exanthema is accompanied by itching or even stinging or burning pain (like a needle prick).
+Typical onset is on the face and the large bends of the joints with disseminated, synchronized, relapsing, extensive erythema or red swellings on which multiple, constricted, non-follicular pustules about 0.1 cm in size form.
+These merge to form large lakes of pus, whereby the delicate pustule cover can be pushed away from its lower surface (Nikolski phenomenon) and lies on top like a crumpled damp cloth.
+The pustular exanthema is accompanied by itching or stinging or burning pain (needle-like).

-In some cases erythema exudativum may develop multiforme-like cocard-like patterns in which the pustules are usually arranged edge-on, either disseminated or grouped.
-The pustules exist for a few days; they heal with a racy, raised scaling of thin horny films (see figure).
+In some cases, erythema exudativum multiforme-like cockade patterns may develop, in which the pustules are usually arranged towards the edges, either disseminated or in groups.
+The pustules persist for a few days; they heal with a shaggy, raised, keratolytic scaling (thin -carlatiniforme horn lamellae - see Fig.).

-Involvement of mucous membranes close to the skin (oral mucosa, genitals) is rather rare; if present, clinically mild exfoliating enanthema can be observed.
+Involvement of mucous membranes close to the skin (oral mucosa, genitalia) can occur but is rather rare.
+If present, clinically mild exfoliating enanthema is more common.

-Notice!
-The coarse lamellar corneolytic desquamation is diagnostically indicative of a subcorneal pustulation!
+Remember.
+Coarse lamellar corneolytic desquamation is diagnostically indicative of subcorneal pustulation!

-In case of an atypical course, a clinically evident pustular formation may be missing in this clinical picture.
-In this case it is only visible in the histological preparation; but even in these cases a lesional corneolytic scaly ruffle is found when healed.
+In an atypical course, clinically evident pustule formation may be absent in this clinical picture.
+It is then only seen in the histological preparation; however, even in these cases a lesional corneolytic scaly ruff is found on healing.

 Laboratory